 There are a lot of factors to consider when deciding whether or not to wear halal nail polish.
 If you’re planning on wearing it while praying, make sure it’s free of toxins that could enter your body through your skin and be only slightly water-soluble and thus impair your ability to pray properly.
 And be wary of imitations or knock-offs; they might seem like great deals but could actually be bad products.

-In recent times, due to more awareness and rising health consciousness, people have started preferring natural products over chemically processed ones; Henna is one of them.
+Recently, due to more awareness and rising health consciousness, people have started preferring natural products over chemically processed ones; Henna is one of them.
 Henna, being a herb, is known to have different kinds of healing properties.
-According to recent findings, henna, aside from its dyeing properties, has great medicinal advantages.
+According to recent findings, henna, aside from its dyeing properties, has significant medicinal advantages.
 Some of which are as follows:

 1. A remedy for headaches and migraines- the anti-inflammatory effects of the juice of henna help lower the nerve tension and promote healthy blood flow